mahouboy23/IB-notes/eng work 1.md

 ---
 Created: 2023-04-03

 ## **question : compare and contrast the treatment of Toundi by the french colonizers and by his fellow Africans.
 How do different characters view Toundi's role as a servant, and how does this impact Touni's own sense of identity and belonging?
-Find an extract related to the question and find an image that is non-literary protating to the question**
+Find an extract related to the question and find an image that is non-literary protaying to the question**

 The novel "Houseboy" by Cameroonian author Ferdinand Oyono explores the treatment of Toundi, a young African boy, by both French colonizers and his fellow Africans.
 Toundi is taken in as a servant by a French colonial administrator and soon becomes aware of the injustices and brutality of the French colonial system.
 At the same time, he is viewed as a traitor by some of his fellow Africans who see him as aligning himself with the oppressors.
 This dichotomy ultimately impacts Toundi's own sense of identity and belonging.